QTIM-Lab/MedICI-Challenge-Bundles/Template/README/README.md

 ## Docker Submission

 ### Upload Docker Submission Template
 In the same git repo we are in go up one level to the *Template* folder.
 This is the Template Challenge source code.
-Go into the *dockersubmission_template* folder
+Go into the *docker_submission_template* folder

 To create a docker submission, zip this up just like the other data submission; just make sure you get both the Dockerfile and submission.py